spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 # App Profiles

-App Profiles are templates created with preconfigured services required for sandbox cluster deployment.
-App Profiles provide a way to drive consistency across sandbox clusters.
-You can create as many profiles as required.
-An App Profile can be created to meet specific types of Workload on Palette Virtual Clusters.
-For example, you may create a Development App Profile with Helm Charts, Manifest, different database applications, etc.
+App Profiles are templates created with preconfigured services required for Palette Virtual Cluster deployment.
+App Profiles provide a way to drive consistency across virtual clusters.
+You can create as many app profiles as required.
+An App Profile can be created to meet specific types of workloads on Palette Virtual Clusters.
+For example, you may create a development app profile with Helm Charts, Manifest, different database applications, etc.

 ### Create Your App Profile